On unified preserving properties of kinetic schemes: Summary and Discussions

 The UP property discussed in this study is focused on the case of hydrodynamic regime where $\epsilon$ is small, which is the key requirement for kinetic schemes.
 For flows beyond the continuum regime, the solution of a UP scheme is expected to be able to capture the non-continuum flow physics since the scheme is consistent with the kinetic equation.
 For instance, the DUGKS has been successfully applied to a variety of non-equilibrium flows ranging from slip to free-molecular regimes \cite{ref:GDVM-WP,ref:DUGKS-A3,ref:DUGKS-A2,ref:DUGKS-A1}.

-Finally, we remark that other techniques rather than the Chapman-Enskog expansion can also be employed to analyze the asymptotic property of a kinetic scheme in the UP framework, such as the Maxwell iteration procedure \cite{ref:HarrisBook}.
+Finally, we remark that other techniques rather than the original Chapman-Enskog expansion can also be employed to analyze the asymptotic property of a kinetic scheme in the UP framework, such as the {the regularized Chapman-Enskog expansions \cite{ref:RegCE_Rose1989, ref:NormCE_Slemrod1989,ref:SumCE_Gorban1982}, the Maxwell iteration procedure \cite{ref:HarrisBook}, or the order-of-magnitude method \cite{ref:Struchtrup2004,ref:Kauf2010scale}}.